joepike/CV-1/README.md

 #### Makers Academy (November 2017 - February 2018)

-Interest in code developed as a byproduct of my use of software for a job and my inclination to not do repetitive tasks, which blossomed into trying to improve
+Interest in code developed as a byproduct of my use of software for a job and my inclination to not do repetitive tasks, which blossomed into trying to automate the majority of my everyday tasks.
+Once the ball was rolling my curious nature lead me then to refactoring (didn't know the term at the time) and improving the code.

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]
+Im an independent learner since I begun the process of automating the use of cadcam software as a solo endeavour with no outside help or input.

+Im a great collaborator as I always maintain high energy and positivity, an open mind, willingness to learn, and willingness to be wrong.
+Ask any of my fellow makers graduates.

 - OOP, TDD, MVC, DDD
 - Agile/XP